Sell Patek Philippe Watch

 Sell Your Patek Philippe Grand Complications

 When you’ve been making stunning timepieces for as long as Patek Phillipe has, you get the urge to push the boundaries of precision.
 That’s exactly what the watch brand did when they created the Grand Complication.
-They also broke the mould.
+In doing so, they broke the mould.

-With such precision at the core of the Complication, it’s staggering to see the layers of confusion mystery that surround its origins.
+With such precision at the core of the Complication, it’s staggering to see the layers of confusion and mystery that surround its origins.
 The very first Grand Complication was ordered in 1910, with a second commissioned in 1916 by James Ward Packard.
-However, the discovery of a further Grand Complication in 2013 owned by Stephen S. Palmer Patek Philippe takes the top spot as the earliest grand complication.
+However, the discovery of a further Grand Complication in 2013, owned by Stephen S. Palmer, sees Patek Philippe takes the top spot as the earliest grand complication.

 The Palmer Grand Complication has a Patek calibre, a minute repeating perpetual calendar split-second chronograph clock watch with grande petite sonnerie, as well as moon phases.
 While this is exceptional by any standards, it’s critical to understand that this watch was made in the late 1800s.
 Without access to any of the modern CAD, CNC machines modelling tools at watchmaker’s disposal, this Grand Complication is utterly amazing – no one knew about it until it popped up for auction at Christie’s in 2013.